spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/6-labels.md

 # Labeling Applications

-When a stream is made up of multiple apps with the same name, they must be qualified with labels:
+When a stream is made up of multiple apps with the same name, they must be qualified with labels so they can be uniquely identified:

 ````
 stream create --definition "http | firstLabel: transform --expression=payload.toUpperCase() | secondLabel: transform --expression=payload+'!' | log" --name myStreamWithLabels --deploy```